 I'd be happy to answer any questions or read any comments that you may have.
 Although the items on my site may not save your life in the event of a zombie apocalypse or detonation of a dirty bomb, they could be helpful if your riding your motorcycle and a part loosens or your gear needs to be tied in place.
 You'll never know when or where you'll need it so pick choose items that you already carry everyday or every time you ride; that way you'll never be without it.

 Paracord is durable and will give you years of enjoyment.
 Thanks for visiting and let me know what you've used it for.
 Although I stock most colors of paracord, please keep in mind that each item is custom made for that particular purchase.
-Some items I'm able to turn around quickly and other items may take 2-3 weeks due to current projects and size of the orders.
+Some items I'm able to turn around quickly and other items may take up to 8 weeks due to current projects and size of the orders.
 If the requested color is not stocked, that could add a week to the order time.
-Remember, I'm always available for questions. email@example.com or firstname.lastname@example.org
+Remember, I'm always available for questions. firstname.lastname@example.org or email@example.com

 The one major issue about being prepared is a lack of planning and equipment when and where you need it.
 One nice thing about paracord is it can be worked into a variety of items with many uses that we have around us everyday.
 From key chains to bracelets or monkeys fists to handles, you will always have available cordage around when you need it.